awebisam/hashnode/ckxkhy7h300z1tss165w82via.md

 # Get the countries with name that starts with N or ends with L
 countries = Country.objects.filter(name__istartswith="N") |
      Country.objects.filter(name__iendswith="l")
-# Django queryset support & as and and | as or.
+# Django querysets support & as and and | as or.
 ```

 Here is where *Q* object makes an entry.